iftheshoefritz/solargraph-rails/README.md

 # Solargraph::Rails - Help solargraph with Rails

 ## Work in progress - here be dragons
 There are significant rough edges to this gem still.
-Don't use it if you're not willing to do things like build gems from source and install them locally.
+You won't be able to use it if you're not willing to install a gem using `--pre`.
 See `Installation` below for more info.

 ## Models
 Given a typical Rails model like this: